-Back in January and February, I reread The Lord of the Rings, and I kept discovering fabulous quotes by or about the wonderful Samwise Gamgee which made me like him even more.
-If you’ve read the books or seen the movies, you’ll already know that Sam is very important to the great quest and, basically, Frodo would have failed without him.
-But these quotes will show that Samwise is awesome even apart from the fact that he pretty much saved Middle Earth single-handed.
+Every time I read The Lord of the Rings, I find more literary treasures to enjoy, hidden within the prose, the setting, and the characters.
+When I reread the series this past January, I particularly noticed qualities in the loyal hobbit Samwise Gamgee which made me like him even more than I already had.
+If you’ve read the books or seen the movies, you know that Sam is very important to the great quest to destroy the ring.
+Basically, Frodo would have failed without him.
+However, the following quotes show how great Sam is even apart from the fact that he pretty much saved Middle Earth single-handed.

 “So why are you just now publishing this post?” you might ask.
 Well, I don’t rightly know.
 Half way through reading The Fellowship of the Ring, I began copying down Samwise quotes, and after finishing The Return of the King, I typed up the quotes immediately.
 That was back in February.
 Apparently, something–or many things–distracted me for about seven months.
 But I’m back now for a belated celebration of Hobbit Day, which was on the 22nd. 🙂

 Now that I’ve babbled for a sufficient amount of time, I present to you several quotes which should make you like Samwise Gamgee even more than you already do:

 “Snow’s all right on a fine morning, but I like to be in bed while it’s falling.”